svc333/overview/it-ops-journey.md

 {{site.data.keyword.baremetal_short}} and {{site.data.keyword.BluVirtServers_short}} are provisioned with default storage. {{site.data.keyword.baremetal_short}} have a minimum of 1 TB SATA disk space, and {{site.data.keyword.BluVirtServers_short}} have a minimum of 25 GB SAN storage.
 The exception to this is the {{site.data.keyword.cloud_notm}} SAP-Certified {{site.data.keyword.baremetal_short}}.
 For more information on the default storage available with these servers, see [{{site.data.keyword.cloud_notm}} SAP-Certified Infrastructure](/docs/bare-metal?topic=bare-metal-sap-cert-infrastructure#sap-cert-infrastructure).

 You can buy extra storage based on your needs.
-See the following table for a summary of your compute options.
+See the following table for a summary of your storage options.

 | Option | Description |
 |--------|---------------|